Piotr-Skorupa/air-quality-sensor/README.md

 sudo apt install libb64-dev
 sudo apt-get install libboost-all-dev
 ```
+### Configuration
+Go to `src/config.hpp` file and fill Signomix data.
+If you don't have an accont yet, just register and create your sensor dashboard https://signomix.com/app/#!

+### Building
-Next you can create build directory and build the project
+Now you can create build directory and build the project
 ```bash
 mkdir build
 cd build